 Hello!

-Jack Terwilliger I’m currently a PhD student in Cognitive Science at UCSD in the Comparative Cognition Lab.
+I’m currently a PhD candidate at UCSD in the Comparative Cognition Lab.
 I study social interaction.
-I want to know: how do we humans organize ourselves?
-To feel connected?
+I want to know…how do we humans organize ourselves?
+To affiliate?
 To understand each other?
 To act together?
-I focus on conversation, proxemics, and the norms that regulate/organize social interactions.
+I focus on conversation, proxemics, and the norms that regulate social interactions.
 My approach to science prioritizes naturalistic observational methods.
+But I like to build tools and models too!

 research projects

-• how children learn social routine words surprisingly early and how conversational norms may explain this (in press).
+• how children learn social routine words surprisingly early and how do conversational norms scaffold word learning (CogSci 2025 paper)

 Previously I studied Cognitive Science and Computer Science at Dartmouth College, built natural language understanding systems at Forge.AI, researched pedestrian-driver interactions at MIT to inform autonomous vehicle design, and an early employee at VideoAmp which replaces Nielsen by helping advertisers measure their video campaigns.